 On the other hand, teaching children about consent and ownership of their bodies will prevent them from submitting to unwanted affection by near and dear ones in order not to upset a relative or disappoint a friend.

-A CNN piece by Katia Hetter gives parents tips for helping children learn that they don’t have to accept touching from anyone out of a feeling of obligation or fear of being viewed as impolite.
-She explains the directive she gave her own daughter telling her, “I would like you to hug Grandma, but I won’t make you do it.”
+The CNN piece by CNN piece by Katia Hetter suggests parents to help children to learn to say no. Katia explains the directive she gave her own daughter telling her, “I would like you to hug Grandma, but I won’t make you do it.”

 You might wonder what’s wrong with hugging a grandma or grandpa.
 Yes, it is wrong, if it is happening against your child’s wish.

 Hetter says, “She doesn’t have to hug or kiss anyone just because I say so, not even me.
 I will not override my own child’s currently strong instincts to back off from touching someone she chooses not to touch.
 I figure her body is actually hers, not mine.”

 Although it seems obvious, there are many parents forcing kids to be affectionate towards anyone and everyone.
 Sure, we all love kisses and hugs and kids too love giving them.
 But the point is – “what sends the wrong message.”

 Parents must value and regard the feelings of their children on this subject.